ansys/pyconverter-xml2py/doc/source/index.rst

 PyDita-AST
 ==========

-A Python library to convert technical DITA XML documentation into Python source code with its related Sphinx documentation.
+PyDita-AST is a Python library for converting technical DITA XML documentation into Python source code so that Sphinx documentation can be generated.

 .. grid:: 2